-Our main facilities, located in Rehovot and Ness-Ziona, Israel, occupy approximately 16,900 square meters, including: approximately 2,000 square meters of production facilities, approximately 5,700 square meters of research and development offices (including approximately 1,400 square meters of laboratories) and approximately 3,200 square meters of headquarters, sales and marketing, service and support and administration facilities.
+Our main facilities, located in Rehovot and Ness-Ziona, Israel, are currently occupying an aggregate of approximately 13,000 square meters, including: approximately 2,000 square meters of production facilities, approximately 5,700 square meters of research and development offices (including approximately 1,400 square meters of laboratories) and approximately 5,000 square meters of headquarters, operations, sales and marketing, service and support and administration facilities.

 In September 2019, our Israel headquarters moved to a new building at the Science Park in Rehovot.
-The current lease agreement is expected to extend for a period of ten years.
-We have the option to extend the lease period by two periods of five years each, subject to customary conditions.
-The lease period for an additional space of approximately 2,000 square meters, is expected to begin in 2021 and will extend through the same lease periods as the initial space.
+The lease agreement in Rehovot is expected to extend until 2029.
+We have the option to extend this lease period by two periods of five years each, subject to customary conditions.
+The lease period for an additional space of approximately 2,000 square meters in Rehovot, is expected to begin in 2021 and will extend through the same lease periods.